sodadata/docs/soda-cl/check-suggestions.md

 *Last modified on {% last_modified_at %}*

-**Check suggestions** assists Soda users in auto-generating basic data quality checks using the **Soda Checks Language (SodaCL)**, a domain-specific language for data quality testing.
+**Check suggestions** assists Soda users in auto-generating basic data quality checks using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.<br /> *Requires Soda Library*

 A Soda check is a test that Soda executes when it scans a dataset in your data source.
 SodaCL includes over 25 built-in metrics and checks that you can use to write Soda Checks for data quality, including metrics for missing values, duplicates, schema changes, and freshness.
 You use a `checks.yml` file to store the checks you write using SodaCL.